 1. How Long Will You Be Without a Car?

-2. Can You Be Added As a Driver on Someone's Policy In Your Household?
+2. Can You Be Added As a Driver On Someone Else’s Policy In Your Household?

-One alternative is to be added as a driver onto another policy, usually, someone who lives in your household.
-Being added as a driver is usually fairly inexpensive.
-Rates could go up depending on your driving record and other rating factors.
-It would keep your insured status active, therefore you would not be considered high risk when you decide to insure another vehicle.
+One good alternative is to be added as a driver on another insurance policy—usually the policy of someone who lives in your household.
+Being added as a driver is usually fairly inexpensive, but rates could go up depending on your driving record and other rating factors.
+Being listed as a driver on this policy would keep your insured status active, therefore you would not be considered high risk when you decide to insure another vehicle.

-3. Can You Reduce Coverage Instead of Canceling?
+3. Can You Reduce Your Coverage Instead of Canceling?

 4. Do You Have a New Car Insurance Policy In Place?